- Solar advice hub

 E.ON Next Drive is definitely worth it.

-At seven hours, it’s the longest overnight off-peak rate on the market, which gives you loads of time to charge your EV or battery, run your dishwasher, and put on a load of laundry.
+At seven hours, it’s the longest overnight off-peak rate on the market, which gives you loads of time to charge your EV and storage battery, run your dishwasher, and put on a load of laundry.

-Its 6.7p per kWh rate is also very appealing when compared to the alternatives.
+Its 6.7p per kWh rate is also very competitive when compared to the alternatives.

-There are several other EV tariffs with low off-peak rates that you don’t need an EV to qualify for, including British Gas Electric Driver (7.9p per kWh), Good Energy EV Charge (8p per kWh), and Ecotricity Fixed EV (8p per kWh).
+There are several other EV tariffs with low off-peak rates, including British Gas Electric Driver (7.9p per kWh), Good Energy EV Charge (6.6p per kWh), and Utility Warehouse EV Double Gold (7p per kWh).

-E.ON Next Drive is also slightly better than Intelligent Octopus Go, which comes with a 7p per kWh rate for six hours, though Octopus’s tariff does occasionally allow you to use the off-peak rate at other times.
+E.ON Next Drive is also a bit better than Intelligent Octopus Go, which comes with a 7p per kWh rate for six hours, though Octopus’s tariff does occasionally allow you to use the off-peak rate at other times.

-It’s the best option on the market for EV drivers and solar & battery system owners.
-Whether you have one or both of these products, you can save hundreds of pounds per year – and all you need to do is change your import tariff.
+It’s one of the best options on the market for EV drivers and solar & battery system owners.
+You can save hundreds of pounds per year – and all you need to do is change your import tariff.

 If you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll generate a quick estimate.